 Know Your Numbers: why it is important

-Knowing your numbers means taking action to measure and understand important statistics about your health: critical health metrics like blood pressure, cholesterol, blood sugar levels, and Body Mass Index (BMI) are vital indicators of your overall health.
+To know your numbers means taking action to measure and understand important statistics about your health: critical health metrics like blood pressure, cholesterol, blood sugar levels, and Body Mass Index (BMI) are vital indicators of your overall health.
 For example, high blood pressure, often dubbed the "silent killer," can lead to severe conditions like heart disease and stroke if left unchecked.
 Similarly, high cholesterol levels may increase the risk of heart attacks, while abnormal blood sugar levels can be a sign of diabetes, a condition that requires careful management.
 Knowing your BMI can help assess whether you are at a healthy weight, a crucial factor in preventing a range of health issues.

-Knowing your numbers allows you to take control of your health
+Know your numbers allows you to take control of your health

 Regular monitoring can help detect early signs of potential problems, leading to timely interventions that can prevent more serious conditions.
 It also empowers you to make informed lifestyle choices, such as adopting a healthier diet, increasing physical activity, or managing stress better.